Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 Predefined network configuration.
 Accepts a predefined network name, or file path or URL to a YAML configuration file or directory.
 Directories must hold a `phase0.yaml` file and can hold an optional `altair.yaml` file.
-See the [MainNet resources directory] for an example.

 The default is `mainnet`.